 Part-time study details

-To earn a Business Management for Healthcare concentration in the Part-Time MBA, or Part-Time MS in Finance/MBA, you will earn twelve credits from the curriculum listed below.
+To earn a Leading People & Organizations concentration in the Part-Time MBA, you will earn nine credits from the curriculum listed below.

 Designed to improve students' understanding of the negotiations process and their ability to plan and conduct negotiations effectively.
 Includes such class activities as readings, lectures, and discussions as well as case discussions and role-playing negotiation exercises.

 Introduces how to measure and manage a workforce strategically, including (1) identifying the strategic work that is truly necessary to execute firm strategy; (2) investing in differentiated management systems that support that work; and (3) designing and implementing targeted measurement systems, such as human resources function and workforce scorecards, designed to help to hold line managers accountable for strategic talent.
 Emphasizes helping students move from a focus on levels associated with a particular workforce attribute (e.g., what is our cost per hire?) to understanding the impact of the workforce on business-level outcomes (e.g., how might an increase in the quality of our project managers affect new product cycle time?).